axelson/dep_viz/README.md

 - [ ] Update info box for ancestors mode
 - [ ] Add the updated key
 - [ ] Add "Selected File" tab when in selected file mode
-- [ ] When in highlight individual file mode from roll over, use selected file style but in the color of the node
 - [ ] When in "Top Stats" mode: make all the top stats files highlighted
 - [ ] Have a setting to not highlight runtime dependencies?
 - [ ] Parse `.dot` file in js without sending to server